Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Yes, it’s a one-inch tube – meaning it’s lighter, smaller, and cheaper but gives the same value!

 It doesn’t have the bells and whistles that much larger 30mm scope models have.
-But you don’t need that many features when you want to carry light.
+But I don’t need that many features when I want to carry light.

 They have excellent eye relief too!